Timeline of Trump’s activities in week coronavirus hit home

 — Hicks tests positive for the coronavirus.

 — Trump flies to his Bedminster resort in New Jersey for a private fundraiser.
 Several aides who were in proximity to Hicks scrap plans to accompany Trump.
+White House officials say they learned of Hicks’ positive test soon after Trump boarded Marine One to start his journey to New Jersey.

 — Trump announces in an evening interview on Fox News that he and the first lady are being tested for the coronavirus.
 He later tweets that they will “begin our quarantine process!”